 How WE DO THIS COURSE.
 This course has a pretty predictable rhythm to it.
-Before class you will read sections from the book on the day's topic and take a quiz on Schoology to enforce the reading.
+Before class you will read sections from the book on the day's topic and sometimes take a quiz on Schoology to enforce the reading.
 In class we will highlight the main ideas from the reading and work through sample problems together.
 After class you will complete the assigned problem sets for the next class.

-In light of the unusual circumstances of the semester, we'll need to make extra effort to make the most of our time together in class-in fact, class time may need to play a role more like office hours.
+In light of the unusual circumstances of the semester, we'll need to make extra effort to make the most of our time together in class.
 To accomplish this, I will be moving some content normally done in class to videos that you can watch asynchronously.
 This includes "before-class" videos, where I move some content from class to a video you can watch before class; and "after-class" videos, where I put some content that we don't get to because we run out of time.